Yankee Ingenuity at Work on Highland Farms

 The farm had the first registered herd of Jerseys in the nation when it was started in 1886 by David Pike and his sons, Wyer and Fred.
 Apparently that Yankee ingenuity and do-it-yourself spirit are genetic.
 Jennifer and Johanna, 29 (they’re twins if you couldn’t tell from the photo), look to leave their mark on the farm.

 The farm’s barn burned in 1903.
 When they rebuilt, the family attached the barn to the house.
 After being there on a windy day, I can see why.
 Since then, the barn has been modernized to create this airy, sunny, open barn for the Jerseys.

-Both earned degrees in applied animal science from University of New Hampshire in 2006 and came home with knowledge that was useful for the farm.
+Both earned degrees in applied animal science from the University of New Hampshire in 2006.
+They came home with the knowledge that was useful for the farm.

-Libby’s generation also made changes when they came back to farm to live and work, always looking to improve efficiency and cow comfort.
-The barn built in 1903 had two stories, the lower being a bedded pack area for the milk cows.
-They wanted to improve ventilation and air quality and removed the top floor, creating an open, airy freestall barn.
+Libby’s generation also made changes when they came back to the farm to live and work, always looking to improve efficiency and cow comfort.
+The barn built in 1903 had two stories.
+The lower was a bedded pack area for the milk cows.
+They wanted to improve ventilation and air quality by removing the top floor, creating an open, airy free-stall barn.

 Watching the storm clouds move across the mountains from Highland Farms. (photos pieced together).

 Five family members work full-time on the farm.
 Three split their time between the three family businesses, Highland Farms Dairy, Highland Farms Trucking, and Highland Farms Logging.
 The farm owns 1,200 acres on Towles Road in Cornish.
 It actually owns the whole road.

 “There used to be 4-5 other farms on the road,” Libby said, “but as they sold out because the owners had no next generation to take over, her grandfather bought the farms so they would remain in agriculture.”